 - Bake at 400° F for 10-15 minutes or until salmon is browned and opaque.PRO TIP: You can also air fry this Longhorn Salmon recipe!
 Set the fillets on a lightly oiled air fryer grill.
 Set the temperature to 380F and the timer for 10 minutes.
 Air fryers cook faster than conventional ovens.
 Check after 8 minutes, as air fryers vary considerably.
 No need to turn the salmon fillets either!

-- Add the brown sugar, bourbon, soy sauce, fresh grated ginger, lime juice, minced garlic, and black pepper in a medium bowl.
+- Add the brown sugar, maple syrup, soy sauce, fresh grated ginger, lime juice, minced garlic, and black pepper in a medium bowl.
 Mix well.
-Pour into a zipper sealed bag, or a shallow dish that you can cover.4 tablespoon brown sugar, 4 tablespoon bourbon, 3 tablespoon soy sauce, 1 tablespoon ginger, 2 tablespoon fresh lime juice, 3 cloves garlic, ¼ teaspoon black pepper
+Pour into a zipper sealed bag, or a shallow dish that you can cover.4 tablespoon brown sugar, 4 tablespoon maple syrup, 3 tablespoon soy sauce, 1 tablespoon ginger, 2 tablespoon fresh lime juice, 3 cloves garlic, ¼ teaspoon black pepper

 - Garnish with green scallions and lemon wedges, then serve.¼ cup green scallions